-Nestling around a cobbled courtyard, these restored mill buildings house a working flour watermill, as well as art galleries, artists’ studios, a café, a silversmith, a seamstress, a pottery, a stonemason, a bakery & deli, a design agency and a micro-brewery.
+Nestling around a cobbled courtyard, these restored mill buildings house a working flour watermill, as well as art galleries, artists’ studios, a café, a silversmith, a seamstress, a pottery, a bakery & deli, a design agency and a micro-brewery.

 The Town Mill has delivered flour to the local community since at least the 1300s.
 The Miller’s tour guides you through the three floors of the stone-built watermill and unfolds the art of flour making.